daebecodin/MarkDownTown/readme.md

-# Modern Developer Journal
+# Remote Procedure Call in Spring Boot

-This Spring Boot REST API provides a scalable, secure backend for managing Markdown notes.
+This Spring Boot RPC provides a scalable, secure backend for managing Markdown notes.
 It offers well-defined HTTP endpoints for creating, reading, updating, and deleting notes with built-in input validation and comprehensive error handling.
 Notes are persisted in a relational database with transactional integrity and served over JSON-based HTTP calls.
 The API is designed for extensibility and supports authentication and authorization to safeguard note data.
 ---
 # Currently Working On
 - DELETE  for `Folder`, and `Markdown`